AleishaTran/lepoissionsteve/README.md

 ---

 This project demonstrates how reinforcement learning methods can be applied to classic games, offering insights into AI decision-making in complex, changing environments.

+## HOW TO RUN THE CODE
+JUST RUN THE TRAIN.PY